SupaOhm/SupaOhm/README.md

 ---

 ## About Me
 Computer Engineering student specializing in cybersecurity, with experience in network engineering, full-stack development, backend systems, and database design.
 Currently a Developer Intern at Mizuhada Group, building a RAG-powered internal chatbot.
-My flagship project, **NIDSaaS**, a cloud-native network intrusion detection system, has been submitted to IEEE IMC 2026.
+My flagship project, **ESNIDSaaS**, a cloud-native network intrusion detection system, has been accepted at IEEE IMC 2026.

 ---